just-a-few-code-lines/Observable/README.md

   ...
 }

-// Setup a listener from outside addDataListener.call( this, "*", onchange );

 object = new TestClass();

+// Setup a listener from outside addDataListener.call( object, "*", onchange );

 ```